-6271 Film Photography Grades: 10-12 1.0 Credit This course will introduce students to the awesome world of FILM photography- also known as darkroom, vintage, or analog photography.
-Shooting film is an incredible experience and becoming very popular!
-Film photos are difficult to simulate with digital cameras.
-Developing your own film, making negatives, producing prints, and seeing how they turned out is so exciting!
-Plus, a lot of photography concepts became clearer as you learn more about film.
-Shoot your first roll of film, learn to digitize your images, and have a blast experimenting with a variety of fun vintage cameras- including Polaroid & fancy pinhole cameras.
+6271 Film Photography

+Grades: 9-12 This course will introduce students to the awesome world of FILM photography- also known as darkroom, vintage, or analog photography.
+Shooting film is an incredible experience and becoming very popular.
+Developing your own film, making negatives, producing prints, and seeing how they turn out is so exciting!
+Plus, a lot of photography concepts become clearer as you learn more about film.
+Shoot your first roll of film, learn to digitize your images, and have a blast experimenting with a variety of fun vintage cameras- including Polaroid, 35 mm, & pinhole cameras.
 You will learn the science & art of photography along with the differences & similarities between film & digital.
 This class is perfect for beginners who want to take amazing photos AND those looking to expand their photo knowledge.
-It's a perfect class for those who are artists and those interested in science.
-NO prerequisites, NO fees, and cameras are provided.
-Plus, you can take Photo 1 or Photo 2 Class along with this Film Photo class in the same year! also known as darkroom, vintage, or analog photography.
+It's a perfect class for artists who enjoy multimedia projects.
+Cameras are provided.
+No prerequisites & no fees.
+Plus, you can take Photo 1, 2, or 3 along with this Film Photo class in the same year.